gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy felt rather than saw the three-legged bot move.
 "No!" she shouted.
-Even as its gun spun and aimed, the lead Marine's auto-targeted shot brought it down.
+Even as its gun spun and aimed, the lead figure's auto-targeted shot brought it down.

 She was falling too.
 Something had knocked the breath out of her.